 - Olive Oil – Use to coat the pan when cooking.
 You can also use avocado oil or vegetable oil.

 In a pinch, you can use canned stewed tomatoes in place of fresh tomatoes.
 Drain out the extra juices or reserve them for another recipe such as stew or soup.

 Again, if you don’t like mushrooms, feel free to omit.

 You can use frozen spinach as well.
 Thaw it overnight in the refrigerator.
-Discard all extra water.
+Drain and discard excess liquid.

 While organic tomatoes, mushrooms, and spinach can be expensive, if you can fit it into your budget, choose organic.